dimitrit/waduzitdo/readme.md

 An implementation of WADUZITDO for the KIM-1.

 ### Introduction
-WADUZITDO is a high level interpreted language that fits in less than 256 bytes of memory on a 6502 based system.
+WADUZITDO is a high level interpreted language that fits in just over 256 bytes of memory on a 6502 based system.
 The language was conceived by Larry Kheriaty to demonstrate 'what a computer can do in a manner simple enough for almost anyone to understand'. [^1]

 ### WADUZITDO statements
 WADUZITDO is derived from the PILOT language [^2].
 For the sake of simplicity WADUZITDO supports only 5 statements: